Sean Crombie

 Sean Crombie (born 25 June 1986) is a former Scotland 7s international rugby union player.
 He played at hooker.

 Rugby Union career

 Amateur career

 He won the Scottish Premiership with Boroughmuir.

 Crombie received the first ever U.A.E Player of the Year in 2014 after winning 6 championships in a row with the world-famous Jebel Ali Dragons of Dubai.
-This was the first of its kind in the country and was hosted by ex Scotland Captain Rory Lawson and guests included Steve Thomson and Jonah Lomu.
+This was the first of its kind in the country and was hosted by ex Scotland Captain Rory Lawson and guests included Steve Thompson and Jonah Lomu.